BernardTsai/book/Motivation.md

 Motivation
 ==========

-> How can we constantly change and optimise customer services which require the well-aligned interaction of various technologies and at the same time maintain overall service quality according to the customers needs.
+<div class="subtitle">How can we constantly change and optimise customer services which require the well-aligned interaction of various technologies and at the same time maintain overall service quality according to the customers needs.</div>

 Customer services nowadays make use of a vast amount of different technologies.
 Ensuring service quality for the customers therefore needs to align the